durdur69/durdur69.github.io/about.md

 author: adamlgreen
 layout: page
 ---
-I'm an independent researcher with a background in cognitive science, philosophy of mind, applied ethics, and data science/statistics.
+I'm a researcher with a background in cognitive science, philosophy of mind, applied ethics, and data science/statistics.

 Right now, I'm thinking about or working on the following topics: